 There are few subjects more important, and so misunderstood, in the walk of faith as the relationship between gifts and character.
-How we handle God’s gifts with the character we have will impact our lives; either positively or negatively.
+How we balance God’s gifts and character we have will impact our lives; either positively or negatively.

 Wanda and I often discuss the great contrast between the left and right hand of God.
 I know it may seem strange, but there is an important truth that lies buried here.
 As we’ve grown in our understanding, we’ve learned that on God’s left hand are all the gifts and talents that He gives to all people.
 On God’s right hand is the character that forms when one renounces ‘self’ and embraces the lessons of patient endurance after genuine salvation.